Shruti29044/Gradient-Descent-in-Scala/README.md

 This will print logs, RMSE, and model weights for both approaches.

-Here are some challenges I likely faced while building and running your Spark + Breeze Linear Regression project:
+Here are some challenges I likely faced while building and running my Spark + Breeze Linear Regression project:

 💡 Conceptual & Algorithmic Challenges